hkkjin/Analyzer-Docs/Getting Started.rst

     ``$ cd Documents/MATLAB/SpikeClusterAnalyzer/``

+    You can check if you have the most current version or if there has been an update:

+    ``$ git remote -v update``

-    then pull the new version:
+    then pull the new version if you need to update:

     ``$ git pull origin master``